zverok/zverok.github.io/_posts/2018-06-26-pattern-matching.md

 ## Options and ideas for implementation

-There is three options to introduce/enchance pattern-matching capabilities in Ruby:
+There are three options to introduce/enchance pattern-matching capabilities in Ruby:

 1. New syntax for method definition, polymorphic methods:
 ```ruby